 Scouts should be ready to take notes and come prepared with a notebook with blank paper and a pencil.
 Remember one goal of the merit badge advancement system is to develop individual growth and initiative.

 Many merit badges require prerequisites to be completed at the merit badge fair.
 If a Scout does not complete the prerequisites, the Scout may complete those requirements with a troop or district merit badge counselor at a later date.
 Prerequisite requirements will be available when registering.
 Scouts should read the merit badge booklet in its entirety prior to class and be prepared to discuss.

 If a Scout is unable to complete his merit badge, the partial completion will be noted on his blue card, which will be given back to the Scout.

-Merit badge counselors are not always available to serve as counselor, after merit badge fair ends, unless arrangements are made.
+Merit badge counselors are not always available to serve as a counselor after merit badge fair ends unless arrangements are made.
 Remember that A youth member must not meet one-on-one with an adult.
-Sessions with counselors must take place where others can view the interaction, or the Scout must have a buddy: a friend, parent, guardian, brother, sister, or other relative—or better yet, another Scout working on the same badge—along with him attending the session.
+Sessions with counselors must take place where others can view the interaction, or the Scout must have a buddy: a friend, parent, guardian, brother, sister, or other relatives—or better yet, another Scout working on the same badge—along with him attending the session.